stevenpencle/D6-LOA/README_NEW.md

 - **IAuditedEntity** The interface that entities that require last update audit fields should implement.
 - **Staff** The object type returned by the _StaffService_.
+- **AppUser** The abstract entity type that represents a known user in the application.
+- **FdotAppUser** A super-class of AppUser that represents a user that authenticates with a FDOT AD account.
+- **PublicAppUser** A super-class of AppUser that represents a user that authenticates with a FDOT B2C account.
 - **{Your Entities}** Entities that represent the business domain of your application.

 **A note about application state:** It is critically important that there is a single source of truth (or single representation of state) in the application.
 Having multiple representations of the same state is the primary cause of application bugs and unnecessary complexity.
-There are three tiers where state must be managed in a distributed application, the data store (Azure SQL), the application server (NET Core application), and the client (Angular application).
+There are three tiers where state must be managed in a distributed application, the data store (Azure SQL), the application server (.NET Core application), and the client (Angular application).
 Since these are separate state representations, it is the developer's responsibility to have only a single representation of state in each tier and to manage their synchronization.
 The _Domain_ model is the representation of the state structure across all application tiers, and _Entity Framework_ is the framework used to keep the state synchronized between the data store and application server.
-We will discuss how state is managed in the client application later in the _service stores_ section.
+We will discuss how state is managed in the client application later in the _Stores_ section.

+#### Model - Edms

+The Edms namespace is where types that represent the data structures necessary to interface with the FDOT's Enterprise Document Management System (EDMS) are defined.

+- **EdmsDocument** Describes a document record in EDMS with the collection of versions available.
+- **EdmsDocumentMetadata** Describes metadata about a document in EDMS.
+It contains information like the name, file size, document type, and a collection of user-defined properties.
+- **EdmsDocumentProperty** Describes a user-defined property name-value pair for a document in EDMS.
+- **EdmsDocumentType** Describes a grouping of documents in EDMS.
+- **EdmsDocumentVersion** Describes a version (current or previous) of a document in EDMS.

 #### Model - Security